willnorris/gum/README.md

 Exact content types and identifier format are configurable, but the overall design is strongly modelled after [Whistle][].

 This is the URL resolver I run behind <https://willnorris.com/>.
-While I'll probably do my best to keep things configurable, reusability is not a primary goal for now.
-I'm primarily developing it for use on my personal website, so may occasionally hardcode some things that limit others' use.
+So far, I've only implemented those handlers I use on my own site, but everything should be easily usable by others.
+Pass the `-help` flag to the [gum binary](cmd/gum/main.go) to see the configuration options.

 [Whistle]: http://tantek.com/w/Whistle